The Local Projection Residual Bootstrap for AR(1) Models: The LP-Residual Bootstrap

 The accuracy of the approximation improves as the number of bootstrap samples $B$ increases.
 We use $B=1000$ in our simulation study presented in Section \ref{sec:simulation_study}. \end{remark}

-\begin{remark} Another bootstrap procedure to approximate the infeasible critical value $c_n(h,1-\alpha)$ is presented in Section 5 in \cite{MO-PM2020}, which they recommend for practical use.
+\begin{remark} Another bootstrap procedure to approximate the infeasible critical value $c_n(h,1-\alpha)$ is presented in Section 5 of \cite{MO-PM2020}.
 They use the wild bootstrap procedure described in \cite{gonccalves2004bootstrapping}.
 For this reason, we name their procedure the LP-wild bootstrap.
 The only difference with respect to the LP-residual bootstrap is in Step 2.
 The LP-wild bootstrap defines the shocks as follows: $ u_{b,t}^* = \tilde{u}_t z_{b,t}$ for all $t = 1, \ldots, n$, where $\{\tilde{u}_t: 1 \le t \le n\}$ are the centered residuals defined in \eqref{eq:centered_residuals} and $\{z_{b,t} : 1 \le t \le n \}$ is an i.i.d. sequence of standard normal random variables independent of the data $Y^{(n)}$.
 To our knowledge, the theoretical properties of the LP-wild bootstrap are unknown.
 We include the LP-wild bootstrap in our simulation study presented in Section \ref{sec:simulation_study}. \end{remark}

+\begin{remark} An alternative to the symmetric percentile-t confidence interval defined in \eqref{eq:bootstrap_CI} is the equal-tailed percentile-t confidence interval.
+The latter is proposed and recommended in Section 5 of \cite{MO-PM2020}, while the former has been found to perform better in simulations reported by \cite{gonccalves2004bootstrapping}.
+Furthermore, symmetric confidence intervals are known to perform better asymptotically in terms of coverage error in the case of i.i.d. data; see Section 3.6 in \cite{Hall1992TheBA}.
+For these reasons, we focus on and study the properties of the symmetric percentile-t confidence interval in the next sections.
+Remark \ref{rem:percentile-t_bootstrap} presents additional discussion of the equal-tailed percentile-t confidence interval based on the LP-residual bootstrap.
+We include equal-tailed percentile-t confidence intervals based on both LP-residual and LP-wild bootstrap in our simulation study in Section \ref{sec:simulation_study}. \end{remark}

+\begin{remark} We propose the LP-residual bootstrap method for constructing confidence intervals, aiming to provide a more accurate asymptotic approximation than the first-order asymptotic distribution for conducting inference.
+In Sections \ref{sec:uniform_cons} and \ref{sec:asymp_refin}, we study the validity of this bootstrap method and its theoretical properties under assumptions on the distribution of the shocks and under the assumption of correct specification, i.e., the data are generated from the AR(1) model in \eqref{eq:ar1_model}.
+To our knowledge, the theoretical properties of the root $R_n(h)$ for general forms of misspecification are unknown.
+Recent work by \cite{olea2024double} imply that $R_n(h)$ is still asymptotically pivotal under a specific form of local misspecification.
+The analysis of the theoretical properties of the LP-residual bootstrap under misspecification is outside the scope of this paper. \end{remark}